ElanMedoff/use-search-param-state/README.md

    *}
    *```

    * `isEmptySearchParam` can be passed to both `useSearchParamState` and `buildUseSearchParamState`.
 If `isEmptySearchParam` is passed to both, only the option passed to `useSearchParamState` is respected.
+The same applies to `setSearchParam` and `buildSetSearchParam`.
    *
    * @param `searchParamVal` When setting the state, the new state is passed as `searchParamVal`.
    * @returns A boolean.